Single Page Applications (SPA) are a perfect choice for your business if you plan to build engaging, unique, and seamless experiences for your users.

 You can do all this without having to reload the page.
 Thereby, it provides a far better experience than having to reload the page.

 The benefits of using SPAs are undebatable.
-While there are new trends in the web applications arena with improvements in SPAs such as Progressive Web Apps (PWAs), SPAs are definitely a step in the right direction towards web application development for the future.
+While there are new trends in the web applications arena with improvements in SPAs such as Progressive Web Apps (PWAs), SPAs are a step in the right direction towards web application development for the future.

 If a startup wants to build a product with an end goal of increased visibility, greater user engagement, and higher productivity for completing tasks or interactively exploring data, the key is to explore the fullest potential of SPAs.